cristianoliveira/funzzy/README.md

 ```

 ## Motivation
-Have you ever used another watcher?

-Well, I did.
-The last one was Grunt and it consumes almost all of my computer's resources.
+Create a light watcher to run my tests everytime something in my project change.
+So I won't forget to keep my tests passing.
 Funzzy was made with Rust that is why it consumes almost nothing to run.

 ## Installing